-NAIROBI, 20 December 2018 – The African Trade Insurance Agency (ATI) is now supporting trade and investments equivalent to 1 – 2 % of the annual GDP flowing into its African member countries, and 2018 also saw a doubling of the company’s exposure from US$2.4 billion in 2017 to an estimated US$5 billion by year-end 2018.
+NAIROBI, 20 December 2018 – The African Trade Insurance Agency (ATI) is now supporting trade and investments equivalent to 1 – 2 % of the annual GDP flowing into its African member countries, and 2018 also saw a near doubling of the company’s exposure from US$2.4 billion in 2017 to an estimated US$4.7 billion by year-end 2018.
 The dramatic increase is in part pegged to a number of large and strategic deals the company supported, which helped African governments raise competitively financed debt for infrastructure development.
 These transactions were notable for both their size and innovation: in many cases marking a first for Africa.

 Uniquely, ATI is bringing together the private and public sectors with effective market solutions.
 As a result, ATI is helping countries better manage their debt burden, thereby helping mitigate a concern to donors, concessional and commercial lenders.
 For example, ATI, together with the International Development Association (IDA), helped the Government of Benin re-finance and re-profile it’s existing local currency debt with a EUR 260 million 12 year facility.
 The refinancing provided Benin with lower interest rates and helped stretch their debt repayment profile.
 This will undoubtedly give the country more fiscal breathing room while also providing a template for other governments to follow.

 The Benin deal represented a first for Africa.
 It was the first time that a sub-investment grade rated sovereign (rated B+ by S&P) was able to tap the international markets for lending that crowded in new investors to African sovereign debt – UK/EU pension funds and insurance companies – at an unprecedented tenure of 12 years and at a competitive funding margin.
 This transaction is a prime example of how the private sector can support the public sector to find responsible solutions that help governments manage their existing debt.